dart-archive/www.dartlang.org/src/site/articles/json-web-service/index.markdown

 This flexibility of JSON and Maps combined with the structure of classes is made possible with JsonObject, which is a third-party open source library.
-JsonObject uses the dart:json parse() function to extract the JSON data into a map, and then it uses the noSuchMethod feature of Dart classes to provide a way to access values in the parsed map by using dot notation.
+JsonObject uses the dart:convert decode() function to extract the JSON data into a map, and then it uses the noSuchMethod feature of Dart classes to provide a way to access values in the parsed map by using dot notation.